CosmologicalEmulators/Effort.jl/docs/src/example.md

     The script will display your system information and save detailed results (min/max/mean statistics) to `docs/src/assets/effort_benchmark.json`.

 The entire pipeline is **differentiable** and **extremely fast**, making it ideal for:
-- Large-scale MCMC analysis (DESI, Euclid, LSST)
+- Large-scale MCMC analysis (DESI, Euclid)
-- Real-time parameter inference
 - Fisher forecasts and survey optimization
-- Gradient-based inference methods (HMC, VI)
+- Gradient-based inference methods (HMC, L-BFGS)

 ---